bjzhang/bjzhang.github.io/_drafts/2016/ILP32_syscall_unit_test_linuxcon_europe.md

 *   Generate fuzz data in a set of data type
 *   Generate random address instead of basic data type for most of pointers
 *   Support lots of architecture
-*   Takes too long to produce an issue and takes much longer to re-produce and analyze it
+*   Takes too long to produce an issue
+*   Takes much longer to re-produce and analyze it
 *   Is going to add coverage support(?)

 ???